 The Hudson River Greenway, on the west side of Manhattan, maintains fabulous esplanades for walking, cycling and running with beautiful views of the river and New Jersey skyline.
 It is also perfect for seeing gorgeous sunset whilst running.
 The pathway stretches from the Bronx in the north all the way down to Battery Park at the south peak of Lower Manhattan, going mostly through Riverside Park and Hudson River Park.
-The most spectacular section is heading south toward Lower Manhattan, views of the river, the new Freedom Tower, and the Statue of Liberty.
+Spectacular sections are heading south toward Lower Manhattan, with views of the river, the new Freedom Tower, and the Statue of Liberty; and heading north toward the George Washington Bridge.
 We have divided the Greenway into three sections.
-We also love the northern section, near the George Washington bridge.
-Access is from just about anywhere — but if you want to stay near the Greenway, try staying somewhere west of 8th St. BONUS: a good part of this path is well lit at night.Info on Greenway Full Waterside Greenway Map
+There are specific access points (crossings) for the Greenway — see the attached map.
+If you want to stay near the Greenway, try staying somewhere west of 8th St. BONUS: a good part of this path is well lit at night.Info on Greenway Full Waterside Greenway Map

 TOTAL Distance from Battery Park to George Washington Bridge: 11-11.5 miles